danielholmstrom/grunt-jasmine-headless-testing-example/README.md

 ## How to use

+1. Install npm stuff.
+2. Install the stuff in bower.json, head over to http://bower.io/ to not find out how to do that.
-Run `grunt jasmine` in project root and make sure all tests passes.
+3. Run `grunt jasmine` in project root and make sure all tests passes.

 ## Questions